-As a Maritimer I wanted to share my top picks for seafood at PEI restaurants, including the best restaurants in Charlottetown and where to find the best lobster supper in PEI.
-If you don’t have time to read this post just download the free PDF with all the info and a map.
+As a Maritimer I wanted to share my top picks for seafood at PEI restaurants, including the best restaurants in Charlottetown and where to find the best lobster in PEI.
+Don’t forget the oysters for the legendary PEI beef.

 But just like not all food in Italy is amazing, not all seafood in the Maritimes is delicious.